 Last but not least, the discount to re-order email is meant to offer a discount on a re-order or additional order.
 If your customers have already purchased a product and you know they liked it, you have the perfect opportunity to get them to purchase the product again or a similar product.

-As you can see, the post-purchase email campaign has a few moving parts, but they all fit together to achieve one purpose: more success for your business.
+As you can see, the post-purchase email campaign has a few moving parts, but they all fit together to achieve one purpose: more success for your web design business.

 How to Create a Post-Purchase Email Campaign